inmalva/neurophotobotwww/DEPLOYMENT.md

 # GitHub Pages Deployment Guide

-This guide will help you deploy your NeuroPhoto Bot static website to GitHub Pages.
+This guide will help you deploy your NeuroPhotoBot static website to GitHub Pages.

 ## Prerequisites